 - Sesame oil- I use roasted sesame oil, but you can use plain sesame oil.

 How do you make it using this Chili Paste Recipe?

-This recipe is straightforward, and it just takes a small amount of finger work or arm work.
-Add the Chili flake powder to a small saucepan and add the miso paste, sugar, salt, and water.
+This recipe is straightforward and just takes a small amount of fingerwork or arm work.
+Add the Chili flake powder to a small saucepan and the miso paste, sugar, salt, and water.
 Stir the ingredients until incorporated.
 Cook it in low heat until the water evaporates and the paste forms.
 Add the sesame oil and vinegar and continue cooking for another 3 minutes.

-Turn off heat and let it cool.
+Please turn off the heat and let it cool.
 Transfer the paste to a sealed container and refrigerate.